 Face the music.
-A life with diabetes is an expensive venture.
-With doctor visits, medications, blood glucose monitoring equipment, and insulin pumps, the cost is astounding.
+Life with diabetes is an expensive venture.
+With doctor visits, medications, blood glucose monitoring equipment, and insulin pumps, the cost can be astounding.

 The average American spends more than $3,000 a year on out-of-pocket healthcare costs, while people with diabetes incur average medical expenditures of about $13,700 per year, of which about $7,900 is attributed to diabetes.
 According to Fitnessmagazine.com, there are simple ways to reduce our healthcare spending, allowing us to keep that money in our wallets instead.